directorcompany/nextlevel/README.md

 ## About QUIZ-APP

 Simple laravel Quiz App.
-Where teacher as a Admin to create MCQ for exam and Student can register then going to login.
-After that student take MCQ test.
-But Teacher can assign to categories MCQ test.
+Where teacher as a Admin to create  for exam and Student can register then going to login.
+After that student take  test.
+But Teacher can assign to categories  test.

 # quiz-app